- SENTRAL PTY LTD (ACN 085 316 310)Also trading as SENTRAL EDUCATION

 1.1 In this agreement the following words and expressions have the following meanings:

-‘commencement date’ means the date so specified in the schedule;
+‘commencement date’ means the date so specified in the order form;

-'designated computer equipment' means the equipment on which the software is to be installed as specified in the schedule;
+‘customer’ means the school to which the software is provided, or as otherwise specified in the order form;

-‘documentation’ means the documents supplied by the supplier to the customer with the software and which contain technical information relating to the software;
+‘documentation’ means any of the documents supplied by the supplier to the customer with the software and which contain technical information relating to the software;

 ‘licence’ means the licence of software granted pursuant to this agreement;

-‘licence fee’ means the amount so specified in the annual invoice;
+‘licence fee’ means the amount so specified in the order form;

-‘software’ means the computer program and related documentationas specified in the schedule;
+‘software’ means the computer program, and related documentation specified in the order form;

-‘support fees’ means the amount so specified in the annual invoice;
+‘support fees’ means the amount so specified in the order form;

-‘support services’ means the services set out in Attachment B to the extent specified as being provided in the schedule
+‘support services’ means the services specified as being provided in the order form;

-‘term of the licence’ means the term of the licence specified in the schedule;
+‘term of the licence’ means the term of the licence specified in the order form;

 1.2 Words importing the singular include the plural and vice versa and words importing one gender shall include all other genders.
 Headings are for ease of reference only and shall not affect the interpretation of this agreement.